Cabbage-Cat/Database-Implementation-CS186-Project/proj2-README.md

 There should be 16 failures, 4 errors, and 20 tests run.

-**It is essential that your run `git pull` before starting work on this project to get the most recent updates.**
+**It is essential that you run `git pull` in the `/cs186/sp20-moocbase` directory before starting work on this project to get the most recent updates.**

 ## Understanding the Skeleton Code